 Mitral valve disease symptoms vary depending on the exact problem with your valve.
-A problem with your mitral valve may cause no symptoms at all.
+It may cause no symptoms at all.
 When symptoms do occur, they can include:

-- shortness of breath, especially when you are lying down on your back or exercising
+- shortness of breath, especially when you’re lying down on your back or exercising

 You may also feel pain or tightness in your chest.
 In some cases, you might feel your heart beating irregularly or quickly.

 Symptoms of any type of mitral valve disease usually develop gradually.
-Symptoms might appear or get worse when your body is dealing with some sort of extra stress, such as infection or pregnancy.
+They might appear or get worse when your body is dealing with extra stress, such as infection or pregnancy.

 If your doctor suspects that you may have a mitral valve disease, they will listen to your heart with a stethoscope.
 Unusual sounds or rhythm patterns can help them diagnose what’s going on.

-Other tests that may help confirm a mitral valve disease diagnosis include:
+Your doctor may order additional tests to help confirm a mitral valve disease diagnosis.

-- transesophageal echocardiogram: This test produces a more detailed image of your heart than a traditional echocardiogram.
-Your doctor threads a device emitting ultrasound waves into your esophagus, which is located right behind the heart.
-This test produces a more detailed picture than a traditional echocardiogram.
+- Transesophageal echocardiogram: This test produces a more detailed image of your heart than a traditional echocardiogram.
+During the procedure, your doctor threads a device emitting ultrasound waves into your esophagus, which is located right behind the heart.

-- cardiac catheterization: This procedure allows your doctor to do a variety of tests, including getting an image of the heart’s blood vessels.
-In the procedure, your doctor inserts a long, thin tube into your arm, upper thigh, or neck and threads it up to your heart.
+- Cardiac catheterization: This procedure allows your doctor to do a variety of tests, including getting an image of the heart’s blood vessels.
+During the procedure, your doctor inserts a long, thin tube into your arm, upper thigh, or neck and threads it up to your heart.

 Tests to monitor heart activity